ArzieOG/arzie_praise/README.md

 📦 Installation

-Drag the arzie_praise folder into your server resources
+Create a folder called arzie_praise into your server resources

 Add this line to server.cfg: